ananthakumaran/tide/README.md

 Function used by tide to locate tsserver.

+**tide-default-mode** `"TS"`

+The default mode to open buffers not backed by files (e.g. Org source blocks) in.

+**tide-recenter-after-jump** `t`

+Recenter buffer after jumping to definition

+**tide-filter-out-warning-completions** `nil`

+Completions whose `:kind' property is "warning" will be filtered out if set to non-nil.
+This option is useful for Javascript code completion, because tsserver often returns a lot of irrelevant completions whose `:kind' property is "warning" for Javascript code.
+You can fix this behavior by setting this variable to non-nil value for Javascript buffers using `setq-local' macro.

 **tide-hl-identifier-idle-time** `0.5`

 How long to wait after user input before highlighting the current identifier.